IntersectionalityFeminism 101 Feminism 101: 4 Common Myths Debunked

 This can somewhat be understood as an extension of the first misconception in a patriarchal set-up.
 Favouring women = against men

 3. Feminism encourages women to rebel unnecessarily and incessantly.
-(In the form of bra burning, overriding the rules, being less ‘feminine’ etc.)
+(In the form of bra-burning, overriding the rules, being less ‘feminine’ etc.)

-Feminism faces a lot of slack for encouraging women to drink, wear short (or no) clothes, having casual sex and in short, doing everything that a cis man won’t have to think twice before doing.
+Feminism faces a lot of slack for encouraging women to drink, wear short (or no) clothes, have casual sex, and in short, do everything that a cis man won’t have to think twice before doing.
 The fact that certain people feel the need to tell women that they “should” or “shouldn’t” do a particular thing because they are, well, women, is the whole point.
-An individual, irrespective of the gender, should be and is entitled to a personal choice of doing or not doing a certain thing.
+An individual, irrespective of gender, should be and is entitled to a personal choice of doing or not doing a certain thing.
 If a married woman doesn’t feel the need to don the ‘symbols’ of her marriage, it is her choice.
 If a girl goes out at night, alone or with somebody else, it is her choice.
 No one has the right to judge her for anything she does.
 THIS is what feminism encourages women for and will always keep doing so.

 Much hate for bra-burning feminazis?
 Voila, nothing like that exists or ever existed!